FloranteAtencio/DbScaling-mariadb/README.md

 Disclaimer
 I've done my best to ensure clarity and accuracy in this content.
 Please feel free to point out any errors or areas for improvement.

-Run the composer:

-acess the master maraidb:

-create database and sample plus user for replication:

-note:
-Need replication_user and maxscale_user seperately. but replication_user should exists only in master database instance
+Run the composer then acess the master maraidb create database and sample plus user for replication_user Note:replication_user should exists only in master database instance

 `CREATE DATABASE football;
  USE football;